Free-Utilities-for-Windows/NetworkMapper/README.md

    - `2.
 View discovered devices and interfaces`: Prints the discovered devices and their interfaces.
    - `3.
 Exit`: Saves the scan results to a text file and exits the program.

-## Classes

-- `Device`: Represents a device on your network.
-- `IpConfiguration`: Represents the IP configuration of a device.
-- `DeviceScanner`: Contains methods for scanning for devices and saving the results.

 ## Author